8 min left

 When map and territory disagree, the territory wins.
 The line is the diagnostic the category runs on.
 It does not promise that revision is easy.
 It does not promise that the right revision is always available.
 It commits to the direction of accountability: the model answers to the territory, not the other way around.

 Checking Your Map Against Reality holds the Range against two specific pulls.
-The pull toward Control is the model that has hardened into ideology — every contradicting observation reinterpreted to preserve the model, every anomaly absorbed as a special case, the territory expected to conform to the apparatus that was built to describe it.
-The Knowledge chapter's named failure mode of Ideology is what this pull looks like when it has consummated; the work of this category is to catch the drift before it gets there.
-The pull toward Decay is the refusal to commit to any model at all because every model is provisional — sophisticated description substituting for committed reading, the limitations of every map named so precisely that no map ever gets used.
+The pull toward Control is the model that has hardened into ideology: every contradicting observation reinterpreted to preserve the model, every anomaly absorbed as a special case, the territory expected to conform to the apparatus that was built to describe it.
+The Knowledge chapter's named failure mode of Ideology is what this pull looks like once it has hardened; the work of this category is to catch the drift before it gets there.
+The pull toward Decay is the refusal to commit to any model at all because every model is provisional: sophisticated description substituting for committed reading, the limitations of every map named so precisely that no map ever gets used.
 Both pulls abandon the discipline.
 The work is to hold the model firmly enough to act on it and loosely enough to revise when the territory pushes back.

 02 // The Tools Inside